graphql-protocols/graphql-protocols/draft/token-request.md

-# Request API token
+# Request API token protocol

 Simple requests of API tokens at any server

 ## Purpose

 Automate token requesting for developers for accessing an API.
-This will usually be the first flow that a client does in order to authorise itself with a server that supports contracts.
+This will usually be the first flow that a client does in order to authorise itself with a server that supports protocols.

-## Contract
+## Protocol

 ```graphql
 type TokenResponse {